Jennifer Davis Carey

 Jennifer Davis Carey is an American government official who was Massachusetts Secretary of Elder Affairs from 2003 to 2007.

-Early life
+Education

 Carey graduated from Harvard and Radcliffe Colleges in 1978 with a bachelor's degree in psychology.
 She went on to earn a doctoral degree in administration and planning in social policy from the Harvard Graduate School of Education.

 Education career

 Carey began her career at Ohio University, where she was an assistant dean.
 From 1982 to 1992, she was the senior admissions and financial aid officer at Harvard and Radcliffe Colleges.
 From 1992 to 1998, she worked as the director of college counseling at the Bancroft School.

 Government career

 In 1998, Carey joined the administration of Governor Paul Cellucci as a special assistant to the governor.
 In this role, she oversaw constituent services and external relations.
 From 1999 to 2003, she was director of the Office of Consumer Affairs and Business Regulation, where she acted as a consumer advocate and co-ordinated nine state regulatory agencies.